MrTrentDaVinci/SCIS/Greenfield1Start.md

 This file will define the **structural layout** of the program only.
 It must be generated using the SCIS **Greenfield Map Rules** and must not introduce components, logic, or implementation details.

+After the File Map is complete, the following file will be created:

+> **A1p0s0f2 — Component Map**

+This will declare the major functional components, their responsibilities, and their relationships — still without implementation.

 ---